dkelly255/calorieculator/README.md

 ![alt text](readme/post_seo_meals.png)

 ### Resolved Bugs
-- Initially I found that my Javascript formulas were not working - however this was simply because I needed to add a script tag with a separate .js files for each .html page and was easily resolved
+- Initially I found that my Javascript formulas were not working - however this was simply because I needed to add a script tag with a separate Javascript (.js) files for each HTML page and was easily resolved
 - At several stages during design of the site I found javascript formulas were not working as intended, - the most common of which were slight naming differences between javascript variables and their HTML/DOM counterparts (for example uppercase vs lowercase etc), and syntax errors - however through comprehensive debugging I was able to resolve all of these issues

 ### Unresolved Bugs